dahim2006/Calendar-Frontend/README.md

 ![Animated Gif Demo](calendar-frontend-demo.gif)

-Please, note that this demo application is hosted by a free Google account, which is subject to Apps Script services [quotas and limitations.](https://developers.google.com/apps-script/guides/services/quotas)
+Please, note that this demo is hosted by a free Google account, which is subject to Apps Script services [quotas and limitations.](https://developers.google.com/apps-script/guides/services/quotas)

 To later revoke app's access to your data, follow the steps described here: [Revoking access rights | Authorization for Google Services  |  Apps Script](https://developers.google.com/apps-script/guides/services/authorization#revoking_access_rights)